LuukNoverraz/nuzlocke-overlay/README.md

 ## How It Works

-### Option A: Use the Web Setup Page (Recommended)
+### Use the Web Setup Page (Recommended)

-1. Open the setup page — either [online](https://nuzlocke-overlay.pages.dev) or locally at `http://localhost:3000/`
+1. Open the setup page -- either [online](https://nuzlocke-overlay.noverraz.tv) or locally at `http://localhost:3000/`
-2. Type your pairings in the YAML editor — it auto-saves every keystroke
+2. Type your pairings in the YAML editor -- it auto-saves every keystroke
 3. Click **"Copy Overlay URL"** to copy the link
 4. Paste the link into OBS as a Browser Source

 Your data is saved in your browser's localStorage.
-Come back anytime — it'll still be there.
+Come back anytime -- it will still be there.

+**Live editing:** While the overlay is open in OBS, you can go back to the setup page, edit the text, and the overlay will update automatically within a few seconds.
+No need to refresh the browser source.

-### Option B: Edit `public/run.yaml` Directly
+### Edit `public/run.yaml` Directly

 For local development or if you prefer editing files directly, edit `public/run.yaml` and the overlay will auto-update.

-### Option C: Data-Embedded URL

-Click **"Copy URL (data embedded)"** on the setup page to get a URL that contains your entire YAML data encoded in the URL itself.
-This is useful if:
-- You want a fully portable link (no localStorage dependency)
-- You're sharing the overlay with someone else
-- OBS doesn't have access to the same localStorage

 ---